-63 Delegate selection meetings
+70 Delegate selection meetings

 - (1) Each EDA must hold a delegate selection meeting to select delegates and alternate delegates to conventions at the time, and in accordance with the procedures, established under this Constitution and by the National Board of Directors.
-Provincial and territorial rules relating to the election of delegates to conventions of the Party must be observed unless in conflict with this Constitution or the bylaws made under Section 67. - (2) At each delegate selection meeting held for a biennial convention of the Party, the
+Provincial and territorial rules relating to the election of delegates to conventions of the Party must be observed unless in conflict with this Constitution or the bylaws made under Section 75. - (2) At each delegate selection meeting held for a biennial convention of the Party, the EDA must also conduct the Leadership Endorsement Ballot if it is required under Subsection 71(1). - (3) Each Commission Club that holds a delegate selection meeting in accordance with this Section has the right to send delegates and alternate delegates to a convention.

-- EDA must also conduct the Leadership Endorsement Ballot if it is required under Subsection 64(1). - (3) Each Commission Club that holds a delegate selection meeting in accordance with this Section has the right to send delegates and alternate delegates to a convention. - (4) The following rules govern every delegate selection meeting: - (a) Every member of the Party has the right to attend a delegate selection meeting of their EDA and has the right to vote at that meeting if that member: - (i) is present at the meeting; - (ii) has been a member of the Party for the 41 days32 immediately preceding the meeting. - (b) Every member of a Commission Club who is a member of the Party has the right to attend a delegate selection meeting of the Commission Club and has the right to vote at that meeting if that member: - (i) is present at the meeting; - (ii) has been a member of the Party and of the Commission Club for the 41 days33 immediately preceding the meeting. - (c) Each EDA and each Commission Club may elect any number of alternate delegates. - (d) Every member of the Party has the right to be selected as a delegate or an alternate delegate to any convention of the Party, if that member: - (i) has been a member of the Party for the 41 days34 immediately preceding the meeting; - (ii) is present in person or consents in writing to be a delegate. - (e) At least 34 days35 before the convention, the EDA and each Commission Club,
+- (4) The following rules govern every delegate selection meeting: - (a) Every member of the Party has the right to attend a delegate selection meeting of their EDA and has the right to vote at that meeting if that member: - (i) is present at the meeting; - (ii) has been a member of the Party for the 41 days38 immediately preceding the meeting. - (b) Every member of a Commission Club who is a member of the Party has the right to attend a delegate selection meeting of the Commission Club and has the right to vote at that meeting if that member: - (i) is present at the meeting; - (ii) has been a member of the Party and of the Commission Club for the 41 days39 immediately preceding the meeting. - (c) Each EDA and each Commission Club may elect any number of alternate delegates. - (d) Every member of the Party has the right to be selected as a delegate or an alternate delegate to any convention of the Party, if that member: - (i) has been a member of the Party for the 41 days40 immediately preceding the meeting; - (ii) is present in person or consents in writing to be a delegate. - (e) At least 50 days41 before the convention, the EDA and each Commission Club, as the case may be, must hold its delegate selection meeting. - (f) In each electoral district, any member of the Party who is a member of the House of Commons, a Defeated Candidate or Nominated Candidate for that electoral district is responsible to co-operate with the EDA President in all matters relating to the calling and holding of the delegate selection meeting for

-See Subsection 77(7) for the rules on calculation of this period.
-The National Board of Directors may shorten the 41 day period; see Paragraph 23(2)(a).
+See Subsection 85(7) for the rules on calculation of this period.
+The National Board of Directors may shorten the 41 day period; see Paragraph 31(2)(a).

-See Subsection 77(7) for the rules on calculation of this period.
-The National Board of Directors may shorten the 41 day period; see Paragraph 23(2)(a).
+See Subsection 85(7) for the rules on calculation of this period.
+The National Board of Directors may shorten the 41 day period; see Paragraph 31(2)(a).

-See Subsection 77(7) for the rules on calculation of this period.
-The National Board of Directors may shorten the 41 day period; see Paragraph 23(2)(a).
+See Subsection 85(7) for the rules on calculation of this period.
+The National Board of Directors may shorten the 41 day period; see Paragraph 31(2)(a).

-See Subsection 77(6) for the rules on calculation of this period.
-The National Board of Directors may reduce the amount of notice required for any delegate selection meeting; see Paragraph 23(2)(b).
+See Subsection 85(6) for the rules on calculation of this period.
+The National Board of Directors may reduce the number of days before the convention by which the delegate selection meeting must be held; see Paragraph 31(2)(c).